Apple confirms Mac transition to ARM CPUs, Rosetta 2 Intel emulation

 Apple required all Intel DTK units to be returned after one year, giving developers the first Intel-based iMac in exchange — a policy that led most of the leased development hardware to disappear, with relatively few remaining units winding up in collectors’ hands.
 We’ll have to see whether the ARM-based version becomes a similarly obscure collectible.

-Interested developers can apply to Apple for the Mac mini Developer Transition Kit hardware starting this week.
+Interested developers can apply for the Mac mini Developer Transition Kit hardware starting this week.
 The Kit will come with a beta version of macOS Big Sur for testing purposes and cost $500, with the requirement that the DTK be returned “at the end of the program” — potentially for a more powerful Mac mini with final Mac-specific silicon inside.